If you’re a middle age woman who sits many hours a day, you’re at risk for becoming frail and weak later on, yet this is just SO preventable.

 The University of Queensland study points out that reducing daily sitting time by two hours is enough to make a difference – but don’t let that trick you into thinking that eight hours a day of sitting is medically acceptable.
 It’s nowhere near it.

-But from an adherence standpoint, reducing sitting time by two hours a day won’t seem overwhelming; it’s easy to do.
+But from an adherence standpoint, reducing sitting time by only two hours a day won’t seem overwhelming; it’s easy to do.

 Once you knock your daily sitting time down by a few hours, aim to decrease it by another two hours.
 Try to get your daily sitting time down to five hours.